rundeck/rundeck/docs/en/manual/06-job-options.md

 * Secure - these option values are exposed in scripts and commands.
 * Secure Remote Authentication - these option values *are not* exposed in scripts and commands, and are only used by Node Executors to authenticate to Nodes and execute commands.

-Secure Options do not support allow Multi-valued input.
+Secure Options do not support Multi-valued input.

 Secure Options cannot be used as authentication input to Node Executors, you must use a Secure Remote Authentication option described below.